 Species: Panthera onca (Jaguar)

-The scientific name for Jaguar is Panthera onca which is also known as the binomial name, species name, latin name, biological name and zoological name.
+Note: The scientific name for the Jaguar species, Panthera onca, is also known as the binomial name, species name, latin name, biological name and zoological name.
 Some use the term 'botanical name' however that is only applicable to the plant kingdom (botany) and not the animal kingdom (zoology).

-Historically up to nine subspecies (or lower classifications) of Jaguar have been recognized:
+Historically up to nine Jaguar subspecies (or lower classifications) have been recognized:

 - Panthera onca onca